artsy/artsy.github.io/_posts/2019-10-18-kubernetes-and-hokusai.md

 # How can I set up Hokusai with my project?

-I should begin by noting that Hokusai is developed to work with AWS - if your application is running on a different provider, you might have to hold off on Hokusai for now :( (or [open a PR in Hokusai](https://github.com/artsy/hokusai) yourself!)
+I should begin by noting that Hokusai is developed to work with AWS—if your application is running on a different provider, you might have to hold off on Hokusai for now :( (or [open a PR in Hokusai](https://github.com/artsy/hokusai) yourself!)
 We do aim to support more clouds in the future, and Hokusai mostly interacts directly with Kubernetes or Docker APIs.